 - FAMILY: Parulidae

 Many male warblers are black and yellow, but Magnolia Warblers take it up a notch, sporting a bold black necklace complete with long tassels, a black mask, and a standout white wing patch.
-The female lacks the male's bold accoutrements, instead wearing an elegant white eyering on her gray head, 2 thin white wingbars, and yellow underparts with light streaking.
+The female lacks the male's bold accoutrements, instead wearing an elegant white eyering on her gray head, 2 thin white wingbars, and yellow underparts with moderate streaking.
 These boreal warblers breed in dense stands of conifers and stop off in all types of forests during migration, where they forage at the tips of branches.More ID Info

 Find This Bird